cisco-ce/roomos.cisco.com/docs/Introduction.md

 # Welcome

-RoomOS is the operating system powering the Webex Devices such as Room Kit, Desk Pro, Webex Board, Webex Panorama and [many others](https://projectworkplace.cisco.com/).
+RoomOS is the operating system that powers the Webex Devices such as Room Kit, Desk Pro, Webex Board, Webex Panorama and [many others](https://projectworkplace.cisco.com/).

 It is an open platform with a powerful API (the xAPI) that let's you tweak and tune any part of it, as well as adding integrations, web applications, reading sensor data and much more: